Jason7624/Final-Project/README.md

 #CS50's Web Programming with Python and Javascript Final Project (Capstone)

+My team:
+Adimas Irfannanto
+Farid Nafis Tsani
+Jason

 This is the last one!
 It's been quite a fun and interesting journey going through this course although.
-I want to extend my heartfelt thanks to all the staff and lecturers who made this CS50 Web Programming course possible.
+We want to extend my heartfelt thanks to all the staff and lecturers who made this CS50 Web Programming course possible.

 ## Wasters - Trash Management
 Wasters is my project which was developed for the CS50 web course final project, the website contained a management style website where users can order a trash disposal service from local waste services providers, or you can also be a provider that manage waste services for the customers.